 What different deodorant flavours do Proverb have?

-Proverb currently has three flavours available, with a fourth launching towards the end of 2021.
-The current flavours are Wild Mint & Eucalyptus, Coconut and Tonka and a Sensitive and Unfragranced deodorant.
+Proverb currently has four flavours available, with a fifth launching towards the end of 2022.
+The current flavours are Wild Mint & Eucalyptus, Coconut & Tonka, Lemongrass & Myrtle and a Sensitive & Unfragranced deodorant.

 The scent levels in Proverb are strong.
 Within any product formulation, the scent is always an expensive part - this is why a lot of brands (where possible) will try to limit it, possibly to reduce allergy risk too.
 With Proverb coming from a spa expertise background they know just how crucial scent is, especially where natural deodorant is concerned, so there has been no cost-cutting.